arsuk/ip-mdb-csm/readme.txt

 The IP MDB based CSM simulation
 ===============================
 The ip-mdb-csm is a simulation of the IP CSM.
-It is a simple simultaion that can handle only simple payments.
+It is a simple simulation that can handle only simple payments.
 It is designed to work with the ip-mdb-client-demo application that simulates a client system.
 The idea is that each of these applications demonstrates the basic principles of Instant Payments.
 This can be useful for familiarizing programmers with the basic steps needed to communicate with the CSM.
 Furthermore, the ip-mdb-client-demo can be used to interact with the equensWorldline test environment thus verifying a clients infrastructure and user registratios before attempting to use new software.
-The ip-mdb-csm can be used to simulate the CSM if there is no connection to the equensWorldline test evnironment available for testing yet.
+The ip-mdb-csm can be used to simulate the CSM if there is no connection to the equensWorldline test environment available for testing yet.

-The ip-mdb-csm consisists of message driven beans that simulate the receiving originator messages and forwarding them to the beneficiary and vice versa.
-These are deployed within an instance of Wildfly.
-The queue names and related functionality supported are shown below.

-The ip-mdb-csem consisists of message driven beans that simulate the CSM business processes.
+The ip-mdb-csm consists of message driven beans that simulate the CSM business processes.
 These are deployed within an instance of Wildfly.
 The queue names and related functionality supported are IPOriginatorBean and IPBeneficiaryBean.
 These applications deal with a pacs.008 payment request and the resulting pacs.002 response.
 The beans listen to queues that are defined in the ip-mdb-csm-x.x.war file ejb-jar.xml file.